Adipurush: Dialogues of Adipurush

 Shiv Sena (UBT) MP Priyanka Chaturvedi criticised the makers for allegedly using "pedestrian dialogues" in the film.
 She also demanded an apology from the film's makers and said that the dialogues were disrespectful to the characters of the Hindu epic Ramayana.
-Similarly, Chhattisgarh CM Bhupesh Baghel alleged that dialogues in the film are "objectionable and indecent" and questioned the "silence" of political parties which call themselves the custodian of religion, an apparent jibe at the BJP.
+Similarly, Chhattisgarh Chief Minister Bhupesh Baghel alleged that dialogues in the film are "objectionable and indecent" and questioned the "silence" of political parties which call themselves the custodian of religion, an apparent jibe at the BJP.
 When asked by reporters whether the state government will ban this film, Baghel said, "The government will think about it (ban) if people will raise a demand in this direction".

 Responding to the criticism, Manoj Muntashir defended his work.
 In an interview with Republic World, he said, "It is not an error.
 It is a very meticulous thought process that has gone into writing the dialogues for Bajrangabali and for all the characters.
 We have made it simple because we have to understand one thing if there are multiple characters in a film, all cannot speak the same language.
 There has to be a kind of diversion, a kind of division."

 Muntashir also mentioned, "When our grandmothers narrated the tales of Ramayana, they used this language.
 The dialogue that you mentioned, priests and narrators used to say that in the same way I have written.
 I'm not the first one to write this dialogue, it's already there."

 However, later he announced that it had been decided that some lines of the dialogue in the film would be altered.
 In a statement on Twitter, he concluded, "I can give countless arguments in favour of my dialogues, but this will not reduce your pain.
 Me and the producer-director of the film have decided that some of the dialogues which are hurting you, We'll revise them, and they'll be added to the film this week.
 May Shri Ram bless you all!"